amosjyng/vcr-langchain/README.md

 - the output is now deterministic
 - it executes a lot faster by replaying from cache
 - no command executions or other side effects actually happen
-- you no longer need to have real API keys defined
+- you no longer need to have real API keys defined for test execution in CI environments

 For more examples, see [the usages test file](tests/test_usage.py).